dcos/cosmos/README.md

 #### Running the tests

 The integration tests support three ways of configuring the tests.
-This is done using the following system propertyes:
+This is done using the following system properties:

 1. `com.mesosphere.cosmos.dcosUri` - Location of the DC/OS cluster as an HTTP URL.
-1. `com.mesosphere.cosmos.boot` - If `true` or defined the integration tests will automatically execute the Cosmos defined in this repository.
+1. `com.mesosphere.cosmos.boot` - If `true` or undefined the integration tests will automatically execute the Cosmos defined in this repository.
 If `false` then the integration tests will not execute a Cosmos.
 1. `com.mesosphere.cosmos.test.CosmosIntegrationTestClient.CosmosClient.uri` - This property is not
 required.
 If set to a URL, it will override the default value.
-The integration test assume that the Cosmos describe in this system property is configure to control the same cluster describe in `com.mesosphere.cosmos.dcosUri`
+The integration tests assume that the Cosmos described in this system property is configured to control the same cluster described in `com.mesosphere.cosmos.dcosUri`

 ##### Example configurations